manfredsteyer/2019_08_26/tddd_en.md

 So how can we build and maintain complex, layered software systems implemented with modern Javascript/Typescript languages like React or Angular? (hereafter both languages will referred to as TypeScript for simplicity).

-> Big thanks to [Thomas Burleson](https://twitter.com/ThomasBurleson) who deeply reviewed this article.
+> Big thanks to [Thomas Burleson](https://twitter.com/ThomasBurleson) who deeply reviewed and contributed to this article.

 ## Domain Decomposition